jmerz826/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ANSWER: React JS is a javascript framework, developed by Meta (then Facebook), that solves the redundnacy in document elements.
+Without React, much more code is required which not only takes longer to write, but also runs less efficiently.

-1. Describe component state.
+2. Describe component state.

+ANSWER: Component state is a variable that is passed down from parent elements to child elements.
+This variable can be manipulated in any portion of the code and is distributed across all elements.

-1. Describe props.
+3. Describe props.

+ANSWER: Similar to state, props are properties of the state object that are explicitly passed into child functions

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+ANSWER: Side effects are functions that are being executed that are outside the explicitly run function(s).
+These are a result of not cleaning up after useEffect.